 Adult Ballet: This class is open to all experience and levels and provides an excellent workout in a fun, relaxed, and nurturing environment.

 Strength/Stretch (ages 7+): Strength/Stretch Class is designed with two primary intentions: First and foremost is the health and well being of the dancer, by developing full body strength and flexibility in congruence with proper biomechanics in relation to our anatomy and physics.
 Second is specific strength and conditioning exercises to improve and enhance dance training.
 With the integration of these two intentions dancers learn how to improve their longevity by developing better functioning bodies more suitable to the demands of ballet.

-Lyrical/Contemporary 4/5 (ages 11+): This class incorporates Ballet, Lyrical, Jazz, and Contemporary technique and curriculum and furthers a dancer’s physical and artistic proficiency.
-This class is recommended for serious students with extensive dance training in Lyrical, Jazz or Contemporary, or who are currently enrolled in Ballet 4/5.
+Pre-Professional 1 Contemporary and Pre-Professional 2 Contemporary (age not applicable): This class incorporates Ballet, Lyrical, Jazz, and Contemporary technique and curriculum and furthers a dancer’s physical and artistic proficiency.
+This class is recommended for serious students with extensive dance training in Lyrical, Jazz or Contemporary, or who are currently enrolled in Ballet 5 or Ballet 6.
 At least 2 1⁄2 hours of ballet training per week is required to enroll in this class.

-Broadway Jazz (ages 9+): This class will teach intermediate level Broadway style jazz dance.
-You must be enrolled in Lyrical/Contemporary 3/4 or higher to register for this class.
-If you are not enrolled in Lyrical/Contemporary 3/4 or higher and you desire to take this class, an audition will be required. *(No warm up will be given for the class; dancers should warm themselves up before arriving.)
+Broadway Jazz 3/4 (ages 9+): This 30-minute class will teach intermediate level Broadway style jazz dance.
+You must be enrolled in Contemporary 3/4 or higher to register for this class.
+If you are not enrolled in Contemporary 3/4 or higher and you desire to take this class, an audition will be required. *(No warm up will be given for the class; dancers should warm themselves up before arriving.)